raivivek/raivivek.github.io/content/science/bosc-ismb-2016.md

 </a>
 </p>

-Finding food in Disney was a real struggle.
-Unless you are reimbursed for your expense, or are holidaying, moving around and relying on Disney World eateries will definitely burn your wallet.
-However, I survived somehow.
-I had to.
+Since I didn't explore much of area around Disney resort the previous day, I used the rest of my evening to enjoy the atmosphere and explore dinner options.
+Finding food, however, turned out to be a real struggle.
+Unless you can live on french fries and coke, or are ready to burn holes in your wallet (not a problem if your expenses are reimbursed), moving around and relying on Disney World eateries is best to be avoided.
+Guess which one I did?

+zzz...

 Next morning, I met Alex and Alastair again.
-We reviewed the presentation and a general workflow of the editathon to be organized the same evening.
-Alex also introduced us to [Sarah Teichmann](https://en.wikipedia.org/wiki/Sarah_Teichmann), Head of Cellular Genetics at the [Wellcome Trust Sanger Institute](https://en.wikipedia.org/wiki/Wellcome_Trust), one of the keynote speakers of the conference.
-Throughout the day, I spent quite some time walking to the posters and listening to the details.
-It was an overwhelming experience and somewhat sad too.
+We reviewed the presentation and a general workflow of the editathon to be organized later that evening.
+Alex also introduced me to [Sarah Teichmann](https://en.wikipedia.org/wiki/Sarah_Teichmann), Head of Cellular Genetics at the [Wellcome Trust Sanger Institute](https://en.wikipedia.org/wiki/Wellcome_Trust), one of the keynote speakers of the conference.
+For the rest of the day, I spent time walking around the posters and listening to the presentors.
+It was quite a coincidence when I run into Johannes Koster, one of the lead contributors to Bioconda project.
+He was quick to recognize my name since I had made several contributions to the repository.
+It's surprising how small the world can be sometimes.
+There were also a couple of funny instances when people mistook me for a graduate student.

+By the end of it, however, I felt overwhelmed and slighty sad too.
 I felt like I am missing something.

 <p class="side-card go-left">
 ISMB Wikipedia Editathon 2016